Find out more about our Virtual Conference 2020 and watch the replay.

 Kindly sponsored by The Sir Peter O’Sullevan Charitable Trust

-This year’s conference took place online on Thursday 12th November, with speakers covering a wide range of topics around the horse-human partnership, and can be watched back in full above.
+Last year’s conference took place online on Thursday 12th November, with speakers covering a wide range of topics around the horse-human partnership, and can be watched back in full above.

 “We believe that our relationship with horses is based on a partnership with huge benefits to humankind – but if this is a true partnership how much do our horses really benefit from it?